Starting to think you’re the only one who ever swipes right on dating apps?

 But when you go too far in the other direction and lead with a full body shot where your face is only a tiny portion of the picture, nothing really stands out in the frame.

 If her eye isn’t immediately drawn to your photo, it’s a lot easier for her to swipe left on auto-pilot simply because she isn’t intrigued at first glance.
-You absolutely should include a full-body shot in your lineup, just not as primary pic.
+You absolutely should include a full-body shot in your lineup, just not as your primary pic.

 - Choose (or crop) the image so that your head and upper body is the focal point of the frame, and